 Get free legal advice today

 Urine Alcohol Tests

-Of all samples that could be given in a drink driving case, urine is the least common.
-This is because Police Guidance advises that urine should only be taken as a last resort, due to the complicated nature of the procedure, the time it takes to collect an evidential urine specimen and the inaccurate and unreliable results often provided by laboratories.
+Of all the samples that could be given in a drink driving case, urine is the least common.
+This is because Police guidance advises that urine should only be taken as a last resort, due to the complicated nature of the procedure, the time it takes to collect an evidential urine specimen and the inaccurate and unreliable results often provided by laboratories.

 Testing for Alcohol in Urine